 Our Curriculum

-We are very proud of our curriculum which has been nationally recognised through various awards.
-Please select each subject for more details on each subject and click here for a curriculum overview.
+Please select each subject for more details on each subject and click here for a curriculum overview for Y1-Y6.

 We want the pupils at London Fields to learn to be able to think well and feel well so that they can contribute and belong to a better world.
 We want them to not only leave with the academic knowledge and skills they will need to succeed at secondary school, but also to have a love of learning and a sense of their own agency and importance in the world.
 We want them to feel they have a voice and a stake in the future.
+We have constructed a curriculum that is ambitious and designed to give all pupils the knowledge and cultural capital they need to succeed in life.

 How is our curriculum designed?

-Subject Schemas
+- Subject Schemas

 Each Big Idea has facets of knowledge (known to our pupils as knowledge categories) which help to strengthen the schema.
-Learning knowledge in each of the categories allows pupils to express and demonstrate their understanding of the Big Idea.
+Learning procedural and semantic knowledge in each of the categories allows pupils to express and demonstrate their understanding of the Big Idea.
 These Big Ideas are returned to over and over again in different contexts so the pupils gradually build an understanding of them.

 Subject Leads have created each subject schema (known to our pupils as knowledge organisers).

-Curriculum Knowledge Maps
+- Curriculum Knowledge Maps

+For each of the Big Ideas in each subject, four milestones have been outlined.
+These are the key goals pupils are aiming for by the end of Reception, Year 2, Year 4 and Year 6.
+It takes time for pupils to demonstrate mastery or greater depth of the milestones.
+They need to gradually progress in their semantic strength and procedural fluency through three cognitive domains: basic, advancing and deep.
 As part of the progression model a different pedagogical style is used in each of the cognitive domains of basic, advancing and deep.
 This is based on the research of Sweller, Kirschner and Rosenshine who argue for direct instruction in the basic domain and problem-based discovery in the deep domain.

 Each subject’s curriculum planning documents help pupils meet the milestones by providing: